odoo/owl/doc/component.md

 It is the opposite of _willUnmount_.
 If a component has been mounted, it will be unmounted at some point.

+### willUpdateProps

+The willUpdateProps is an asynchronous hook, called just before new props are set.
+This is useful if the component needs some asynchronous task performed, depending on the props (for example, assuming that the props are some record Id, fetching the record data).

+This hook is not called during the first render (but willStart is called and performs a similar job).

 ### willPatch

 The willPatch hook is called just before the DOM patching process starts.